 There’s a story behind these delicious muffins, but if you want to skip straight to the recipe, just click the Jump To Recipe button.

 When I was a little girl in Canada, there was a restaurant in Preston, Ontario called The Knotty Pine.
-They had a fancy steak house downstairs (I still remember the first time I was taken there – I felt SO grown up!), and upstairs there was a more relaxed restaurant that served lunches.
-There was also a lunch counter, where you could get a quick snack or a coffee.
-My Dad used to stop in there a couple of times a week for one of their famous bran muffins.
-And once in a while, he’d bring a half a dozen of them home for a treat.
-We loved them.
-They were seriously, seriously yummy – not too sweet, not too savoury, and full to the brim with raisins.
+My Dad used to stop in there a couple of times a week for one of their famous bran muffins and once in a while, he’d bring a half a dozen of them home for a treat.
+We loved these yummy muffins which were not too sweet, not too savoury, and full to the brim with raisins.
 One day Dad came home with the secret recipe.
-I don’t know how he managed it, but somehow he got the restaurant manager to part with it.
-Half expecting it to have somehow been altered, as secret recipes often are, my Mom and I were delighted when the muffins we made using the recipe came out every bit as nice as the ones Dad brought home.
-I’ve been making them every since – in fact, for over thirty years now.

 - 2 large eggs

 - ½ cup mild olive or sunflower oil

 - 1 cup buttermilk You can use ordinary milk if you do not have buttermilk.
 Buttermilk gives the best flavour though.

 - 2 cups bran available in the cereal aisle in most grocery stores – you want bags of real bran, not bran flakes cereal

 - ½ teaspoon cream of tartar